robotics data flow

 Bridge mirrors topics

-For each configured topic, the bridge subscribes locally and republishes the raw CDR onto a robot/<id> telemetry track, and subscribes a robot/<id>/ctl command track and republishes onto the local graph.
+For each configured topic, the bridge subscribes locally and republishes the raw CDR onto a robot/<id> telemetry track.
+The bridge also subscribes to a robot/<id>/ctl command track and republishes onto the local graph.

 3